Manual Machining

 dovetail ways

-Two parallel angle-shaped rails that guide movement of a machine component.
-Dovetail ways help to keep the mill table aligned to the knee as it moves.
+A pair of parallel, angle-shaped rails that guides movement of a machine component.
+Dovetail ways help to keep the mill worktable aligned to the knee as it moves.

 drawbar